ManishPalsaniya23/GPT-2-Fine-tuning-for-Next-word-prediction/README.md

 what makes the improvement figures above meaningful.
 Results print to the console and are written to `eval_test.json` inside the model directory.

-**Match the batch size to the model** — evaluation loads the merged model in fp32, so on a 4 GB card:
+**Match the batch size to the model** — evaluation loads the merged model in fp32:

 | Model | `--batch-size` |
 |---|---|